Never Miss a Contest or a Promotion!

 You've Read --- and You Can Win Two Books!

 Tell us about the books you’ve read with your comments and a rating of 1 to 5 stars.
-During the contest period from January 3rd to January 17th at noon ET, three lucky readers will be randomly chosen to win a copy of PRESUMED GUILTY by Scott Turow and WHAT HAPPENED TO THE McCRAYS? by Tracey Lange.
+During the contest period from July 25th to August 8th at noon ET, three lucky readers each will be randomly chosen to win a copy of FULL BLOOM by Francesca Serritella and YOU BELONG HERE by Megan Miranda.

 To make sure other readers will be able to find the books you write about, please include the full title and correct author names (your entry must include these to be eligible to win).
 For rules and guidelines, click here.